ayaanhossain/ShareDB/docs/API.md

 **has_key(self, key)**

-User function to check existence of given key in ShareDB.
+User function to check existence of given `key` in `ShareDB` instance.

 | argument | type | description | default |
 |--|--|--|--|